RUAN0007/blockchain_view/README.md

 # Overview
-This repo demonstrates a minimum prototype that can deploy a contract, invoke a transaction, query the state, inspect a block and query a transaction.
+This repo demonstrates a minimum prototype that can deploy a contract, invoke a transaction, query the state, inspect a block and dissect a transaction.

 # Prerequisite
 * Install `docker` (Version>19.03.8) and `docker-compose` (Version>1.25.4).
 [Link](https://www.docker.com/products/docker-desktop)